Luca-DTU/MLOps_Project/reports/README.md

 > *experiments.*
 > Answer:

 --- We initialized the project with the cookiecutter structure.
 We have filled out the src/data/ folder by completing the 'make_dataset.py' file and also filled out the src/models folder by completing the 'model.py', 'predict_model.py' and 'train_model.py' files.
-We have also added new folders like '.github', '.dvc' and 'conf'. .github takes care of unittesting and workflows, '.dvc' specifies the setup for the dvc and push/pulling data and lastly the 'conf' folder takes care of the configuration file for running the project. ---
+We have also added new folders like '.github', '.dvc' and 'conf'. .github takes care of unittesting and workflows, '.dvc' specifies the setup for the dvc and push/pulling data and lastly the 'conf' folder takes care of the configuration file for running the project.
+We do have some empty folders which we could delete but we have kept them in case we suddenly would use them. ---

 ### Question 6